marcel-valdez/marcel-valdez.ruhoh.com/posts/ndepend-feature-comparison-chart.md

 - It can process any strongly typed .net language: C++, C#, VB, J#, JScript.Net
 - NDepend can be called programmatically via its NDepend.API by using the NDependProvider class and IProjectManager and IProject classes respectively.
 - The NDepend.API exposes an easy to 'analyze' interface that allows the programmer to write queries over code structure in a fluent way, it also comes with many extensions for filtering and navigating code structure, and calculating metrics.
-- The code model, the analysis and results generated programmatically with the NDepend.API can be manipulated in-memory and stored to a file, by using the NDepend.API (no need to code it).
+- The code model, the analysis and results generated programmatically with the NDepend.API can be manipulated in-memory and stored to a file, by using the NDepend.API.

 ### Detailed analysis for [Nitriq](http://nitriq.com)